 Imagine that you hired someone to build you a new house.
 You spend hundreds of thousands of dollars hiring on a contractor to draft designs, purchase supplies, and build out your future residence.

 It’s fantastic, it’s perfect, it’s…home.
 As you settle in, you decide that you’d like to hang some of your favorite artwork and paint the walls, only to find out that you can’t.
 You have to pay your contractor to do it for you — and wait for them to have time to do it — all at a rate of $200 per hour, of course.

 Who would put up with that kind of relationship?
 And yet, it’s not that different from many of the dysfunctional relationships that clients have with their web designers.

 Warning Sign #2: Your website is so complicated that you can’t edit it

 Do you ever feel like your website is a living entity that spends its time thinking of ways to make you miserable?

 Maybe you’ll work for hours to get your website to look and function just the way you like.
 Then you get a notification that you need to update a plugin — so you do, and the moment you reload your page you see that all of your hard work has been reset.

-In any of those cases, it’s frequently because the content management system that you’re working with is an overcomplicated disaster.
-I’m going to specifically call out Wordpress 🐍🐍🐍, because it powers such a large portion of the web and is a huge pain in the butt to manage.
+In any of those cases, it’s frequently because the content management system that you’re working with is an over complicated disaster.
+I’m going to specifically call out Wordpress 🐍🐍🐍, because it powers such a large portion of the web and it is a huge pain in the butt to manage.

 Full disclosure: it's like the never-ending Mac vs. PC debate.
-I'm a Squarespace fan -- it's what I use to power my site and all of my client websites -- but there are a lot of people who do prefer Wordpress.
+I'm a Leadpages fan for simple websites -- it's what I use to power our Belt Social site -- but there are a lot of people who do prefer Wordpress.

 Now with that out of the way, if someone told you that you need Wordpress in order to have a professional website, there’s 3 possible reasons: